Configuration

 [p2p.clear_net]

-## The IP address to bind and listen for connections on.
+## The IPv4 address to bind and listen for connections on.

 ##